MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/18-text-analysis-in-ai-foundry.md

 Natural Language Processing (NLP) is a branch of AI that deals with written and spoken language.
 You can use NLP to build solutions that extract semantic meaning from text or speech, or that formulate meaningful responses in natural language.

 Azure AI Language service includes Text Analytics, with capabilities such as entity recognition, key phrase extraction, summarization, and sentiment analysis.
 For example, suppose the fictitious travel agent Margie's Travel encourages customers to submit reviews for hotel stays.
-You could use the Language service to identify key phrases, determine which reviews are positive and which are negative, or analyze the review text for mentions of known entities such as locations or people.
+You could use the Language service to extract named entities, identify key phrases, summarize text, and more.

 In this exercise, you will use Azure AI Language in Azure AI Foundry portal, Microsoft's platform for creating intelligent applications, to analyze hotel reviews.